Strength

 You may show a lack of leadership and timidity in decisions, which may cause you to be passed over.

-To fix this, you need to reflect on the real underlying problem, which will be to do with something current or in the recent past that is either occupying your mind or preventing you standing up for yourself.
+To fix this, you need to reflect on the real underlying problem, which will be to do with something current or in the recent past that is either occupying your mind or preventing you from standing up for yourself.

 You must face this beast to solve your behavior, noting that this does not necessarily mean beating it; you can simply move on from its grasp.